What is a Shared Ownership Resale property?

 Shared Ownership Resales are part of the part buy/part rent scheme, which is partly funded by the government and aims to help first-time buyers.

-Your lease is a legal document that proves you own part of your home and sets out certain conditions including how often your rent and service charge is reviewed, selling or buying further shares and your rights and responsibilities as owner-occupier.
+Your lease is a legal document that proves you own part of your home and sets out certain conditions including how often your rent and service charge is reviewed, and the rules for selling or buying further shares, and your rights and responsibilities as owner-occupier.

 As you own the lease on your property you will become a ‘leaseholder’ and also the ‘landlord’; and will have the same rights and responsibilities as a full owner-occupier.